fuatyahsi/Clicking-on-the-Ad-at-website/README.md

 # Clicking-on-the-Ad-at-website
-Trying to create a model that will predict whether or not internet users will click on an ad based off the features of that user.
+Created a model that predicts whether or not internet users will click on an ad based off the features of that user.